Mission Statement: Using the art of Film to lift the spirit and celebrate who we are as children of God. Envision, Create, Illuminate.

-The LDS Film Festival was founded in 2001 by Austrian filmmaker Christian Vuissa, who envisioned a place for LDS Filmmakers to network with each other and showcase their work to an appreciative audience.
-Every March, as many as 7000 people come to view films with a fairly wide spectrum of religious content to controversial topics of the day.
-The festival is not closed only to Filmmakers of the Mormon Faith or films with LDS themes.
-Participants of all faiths are encouraged and and welcomed with no religious requirement.
+The LDS Film Festival was founded in 2001 by Austrian filmmaker Christian Vuissa, who envisioned a place for LDS Filmmakers to network.
+As many as 7000 people come to view films with a fairly wide spectrum of religious content to controversial topics of the day, or anything in between.

 STUDENT RATES NOW AVAILABLE